-In short, a special ticketed event is any event at Disney World that requires you to purchase a special ticket in order to enter the park.
+In short, a special ticketed event is any event at Disney World that requires you to purchase an additional ticket (separate from your theme park ticket) to participate.

 If you want to go to one of these events in the parks, you’ll need to pay extra.

 Usually, the special ticketed event takes place outside of normal business hours, however, some of the events may cause the parks to close earlier than normal and only people with tickets to the event will be allowed to stay past closing.